Dutch Burghers

 The Dutch Burghers are an ethnic group in Sri Lanka, of mixed Dutch, Portuguese Burgher and Sri Lankan descent.
-However, they are a different community when compared with Portuguese Burghers.
+However, they are a different community to the Portuguese Burghers.
 Originally an entirely Protestant community, many Burghers today remain Christian but belong to a variety of denominations.
 The Dutch Burghers of Sri Lanka speak English and the local languages Sinhala and Tamil.

 Some Dutch Burghers on the East Coast in Batticaloa do not speak English as their first language but instead a Portuguese-Tamil creole that is still spoken in households.
 The reason for this is due to the original Dutch settlers there mixing heavily with Portuguese Burgher women centuries ago, hence resulting in Burghers with Dutch surnames (e.g., Barthelot) who speak Portuguese Creole.

 Origins

 The Dutch Burghers largely descend from the Dutch people, with mixtures of Dutch and Sri Lankans (either a Dutch father and a Sri Lankan mother, or a Dutch father and a Portuguese Burgher mother; when a Dutch man marries a Sri Lankan woman, their children are Burgher).
 However, direct Dutch ancestry is not always the case.
 Many Dutch Burghers can also claim lineage from other European Protestants who moved to the Netherlands and joined the Dutch East India Company fleeing Catholicism.
 Hence, names from Germany, Switzerland, France, Italy and so forth are common (e.g., Schockman, Slemmermann, Piachaud, and Sansoni).
 However, some names have since become extinct (or are on the verge of extinction) in Sri Lanka due to migration following independence and Sinhala-only nationalist movements forbidding Burghers, whose vernacular language was English from continuing the jobs they had maintained prior to independence in the civil service etc.(e.g., Blaze, Leembruggen, Kellar).

 In the 17th century, the Dutch East India Company took over coastal Ceylon (present-day Sri Lanka) from the Portuguese.
 During the Dutch East India Company rule, the Dutch and Portuguese descendants intermarried.

 In the 18th century, the Eurasian community (a mixture of Portuguese, Dutch, Sinhalese and Tamil) known as the Burghers grew, speaking Portuguese or Dutch.

 Burgher means "citizen" in Dutch, hence was originally used to differentiate the Dutch from the other Europeans in Ceylon.
 "Burgher" is now used to describe the Eurasians (of mixed European and Asian ancestry) from Sri Lanka.

 Being hybrids themselves, Burghers assimilated into Sri Lankan society and have intermarried with Sinhalese and Tamils.